cloudoperators/juno/.changeset/plenty-windows-check.md

 "@cloudoperators/juno-app-supernova": patch
 ---

-InitialFilters which value is not an Array are not added to ActiveFilters
+InitialFilters whose value is not an array are not added to ActiveFilters.